 Joe McDonough, NDTC member, argues that the town should appropriate half of this funding to supporting the Triton High School video and media production program, which has suffered under a lack of funding.

-Melissa Goldner, Co-Chair of the NDTC, urges MA legislators to increase funding for regional transportation and circuit breaker (Special Education Funding) in the upcoming months, so that school districts like Triton are not left behind, hurting both our students and our communities.
+Melissa Goldner, Co-Chair of the NDTC, urges MA legislators to increase funding for COVID Relief and to fulfill the funding obligations they set when they passed The Promise Act, so that school districts like Triton are not left behind, hurting both our students and our communities.

 Use taxes tend to be 'regressive', meaning that the less fortunate feel a larger burden, with these taxes representing a larger percent of their income.
 Lobbying groups will undoubtedly work to reduce the corporate share of the Transportation Revenue Package currently working its way through the Massachusetts Legislature.
 The Raise Up Massachusetts grassroots coalition works toward economic justice, and are working hard to ensure that that this investment does not solely fall on the working people of Massachusetts by making sure the State Senate keeps the Tiered Corporate Minimum Tax in the bill, as well as confirm its commitment to putting the Fair Share Amendment on the 2022 ballot.
 Corporations and wealthy individuals should pay their Fair Share in supporting quality public schools, affordable public higher education, and a transportation system that works.